Sri Harmandir Sahib

 Behind the Golden Temple, tourists will find another important site in Amritsar which is Jallianwala Bagh which memorializes the killing of more than 2000 people when British soldiers were ordered to fire on peaceful protesters.
 You can still see bullet holes in the walls that hundreds of victims hid behind in an attempt to dodge the gunfire.

 The Maharaja Ranjit Singh Museum could be a museum located in Company Bagh, Amritsar.
 It served as the summer palace of the primary king of the Sikh Empire, Maharaja Ranjit Singh, after whom the museum is known as.
-The museum now provides an insight into the life the Maharaja alongside the history, art and architecture of the Sikh community between the 18th and 19th century.
+The museum now provides an insight into the life the Maharaja alongside the history, art and architecture.

 Gobindgarh Fort is the pure symbol of Punjab.
 It is spread across 43 acres, right in the heart of Amritsar city, this magnificent heritage site has a renowned history of its own.
 It spans 257 years, from the era of the Bhangi Misl to Maharaja Ranjit Singh to the British East India Company to the Indian Army.
 Now finally, it opens its gates to the people of India.

 At a distance of 35 km from Amritsar Junction and 5 km from Wagah Border, Pul Kanjari is a historical village situated on Amritsar-Lahore road, near the villages of Daoka and Dhanoa Kalan in Punjab.
 It is a UNESCO world heritage site.
-Pul Kanjari was built by Maharaja Ranjit Singh, used to take rest while travelling to distant lands with his officials and army.
+Pul Kanjari was built by Maharaja Ranjit Singh, used to take rest while travelling to distant lands.

 Tourists who visit Amritsar get information about the defining moment in history at the Partition Museum, the only institution in the world devoted absolutely to Partition.
-It features a whopping collection of newspaper cuttings, antique photographs, and oral histories with people who experienced the violence leading up to the separation of the two countries, and the resettling of refugees after the event.
+It features a whopping collection of newspaper cuttings, antique photographs, and oral histories with people who experienced the violence leading.